 3. Anticipate traffic flow

 Look at the traffic as far ahead as possible in order to avoid unnecessary stopping and starting within the flow of traffic.
 Maintain a safe distance between you and the vehicle ahead.

 Look ahead and anticipate traffic conditions.
 Slow down well before you need to.
-Instead of slamming on your breaks just before the line, slowly ease off the accelerator, coasting to a stop and thus avoid wasting fuel and wear on the brakes.
+Instead of slamming on your breaks just before the line, slowly ease off the accelerator.
+Coast to a stop to avoid wasting fuel and adding wear to the brakes.

 When the light changes green, forget that pedal to the metal mindset and, again, ease into it.

 Last, but certainly not least, eliminate unnecessary idling.
 When a vehicle idles, it is getting zero miles per gallon, and it’s bad for the environment.
 Turn off the engine when stopped or parked.